janbrasna/protocol-assets/README.md

 Logos
 =====

-SVG logo and logo + wordmark files are included for a number of Mozilla and Firefox products.
+SVG logo and logo+wordmark files are included for a number of Mozilla and Firefox products.
 Sizing varies; you should declare the height and width you want when you use them.

 ### Variations